 Scattering ashes by air.
 While there are no state laws on the matter, federal aviation laws do prohibit dropping any objects that might cause harm to people or property.
 The U.S. government does not consider cremains to be hazardous material; all should be well so long as you remove the ashes from their container before scattering.

-For more information about funeral laws in Illinois, see Making Funeral Arrangements in Illinois.
+For more information about funeral laws in Illinois, see Illinois Home Funeral Laws.